divyaMobikwik/TestCocoaPod/README.md

 > All payment methods except MobiKwik Wallet, provide both UI and Non-UI functions.
 MobiKwik Wallet requires detailed user authorisation hence it contains it’s own UI.

+## Prerequisites
+Before starting with client integration process for your iOS application, please make sure that following steps and requirements have been met.
+- **Merchant Identifier :** All MobiKwik merchants are provided with a unique merchant id e.g. MBK9002.
+This id is used to distinguish merchants and SDK won’t proceed with payments in absence of this merchant id.

+- **Merchant Checksum URL :** Taking security as utmost importance, all Network calls from SDK are checksum protected.
+This checksum is calculated by merchant server with a secret key.
+This secret key is available in your MobiKwik merchant account.
+Before initiating payment procedure, SDK fetch calculated checksum from merchant’s server with a provided checksum url.

+- **Merchant Response URL :** MobiKwik notifies merchant server at this URL regarding transaction’s state.
+This URL is also used for card, saved cards and netbanking payment methods.

 ## Installation

 TestCocoaPod is available through [CocoaPods](http://cocoapods.org).
 To install